Mongolia at the Olympics

 Mongolia first participated at the Olympic Games in 1964, and has sent athletes to compete in all but one Summer Olympic Games since then, being part of the boycott of the 1984 Summer Olympics led by the Soviet Union.

 Mongolia has also participated in the Winter Olympic Games since 1964, missing only the 1976 Winter Games.

 Mongolian athletes have won a total of 31 medals, all in Summer Olympics competitions, in freestyle wrestling, boxing, shooting, and judo.
 Prior to the 2008 Summer Olympics, Mongolia had won more silver and bronze medals without winning any gold medals than any other nation.
 Mongolia won their first ever gold medal in Judo, with Naidangiin Tüvshinbayar winning in the Men's half heavyweight.
-The first successful international-level athlete from Mongolia is the wrestler Jigjidiin Mönkhbat, his records: in 1967 he won a bronze medal at the world championships, next year he won a silver medal at the Summer Olympics (win - 4, draw - 2, loss - 0).
+The first successful Оlympic athlete from Mongolia was the wrestler Jigjidiin Mönkhbat, who won the silver medal at the 1968 Summer Olympics with 4 wins, 2 draws, and 0 losses.

 The Mongolian National Olympic Committee was created in 1956 and recognized by the International Olympic Committee in 1962.

 History

 Mongolia first participated in competition at both winter and Summer Olympics in 1964.
-The next four years saw Mongolia win their first medals at the Mexico City Olympics in 1968.
+The next four years saw Mongolia win their first medals at the Mexico City Olympics in 1968, and the success of Mongolian freestyle wrestlers has helped strengthen the country's international standing.
+Chimedbazaryn Damdinsharav became first Mongolian Olympic medalist.
 As a result of the U.S.-led boycott in 1980, Mongolia joined the boycott led by the Soviet Union at the 1984 Los Angeles Olympics.
 The nation won its first two gold medals at the 2008 Summer Olympics in Beijing in judo and boxing.